-Getting Ready for Fall Classes
+Getting Ready for Fall 2022 Classes

 - This course continue to be offered in a face-to-face format.
-The UGA classes will no longer follow hybrid or HyFlex instruction. - All tests/exams will be in-person.
-Students with DRC accommodations can take your tests at UGA DRC's physical space. - The UGA class attendance policy has not changed, where classroom attendance always has been an important part of the educational experience. - Face coverings are recommended for all individuals, whether vaccinated or not, while inside campus facilities.
+The UGA classes will no longer follow hybrid or HyFlex instruction. - UGA's class attendance policy has not changed, where classroom attendance always has been an important part of the educational experience. - All tests/exams will be in-person.
+Students with DRC accommodations can take your tests at UGA DRC's physical space.